Shrimp Lettuce Wrap Recipe

 After P.F.
-Changs Chicken Lettuce Wraps blew onto the scene, any other type of lettuce wrap became super popular.
-Instead of going with ground chicken, I decided to create a version using chopped shrimp, Ginger Shrimp Lettuce Wraps!
+Changs Chicken Lettuce Wraps blew onto the scene, any other type of lettuce wrap became super popular too including shrimp lettuce wraps.

-Ginger Shrimp Lettuce WRap use both sherry and sherry vinegar, which are different.
+This Shrimp Lettuce Wrap recipe uses both sherry and sherry vinegar, which are different.
 Sherry is a fortified wine made from white grapes, although it takes on a light brown hue.

 It can also be used in salad dressings and any recipe that calls for a red wine vinegar.